TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 3/Isaiah 3.10.md

 ---

-Say ye of the righteous, that [it shall be] well [with him] ; for they shall eat the fruit of their doings.
+Tell the righteous "Good!"
+For they shall eat the fruit of their deeds.